Today's Articles

 On this date, in 1904, Charles Drew was born.
 He was a Black surgeon and hematologist who made pioneering discoveries about blood plasma and set up blood banks in the 1930s and 1940s.

 Charles Richard Drew was the oldest of five children born in Washington, D.C., to Richard T. and Nora (Burrell) Drew.
-His father was a carpet layer, and his mother was a schoolteacher and graduate of Miner Teachers College.
+His father was a carpet layer, and his mother was a schoolteacher who graduated from Miner Teachers College.
 As a student, Drew excelled in academics and sports, winning four swimming medals by the age of eight.
 In 1922, he graduated from Dunbar High School, receiving the James E. Walker Memorial Medal in his junior and senior years for his athletic performance in football, basketball, baseball, and track.

 Drew's accomplishments in sports at Dunbar High School earned him an athletic scholarship to Amherst College in Massachusetts, one of the top liberal arts colleges in the United States.
 Drew was one of 16 Black students to graduate from Amherst from 1920 to 1929.
-He was athletic, captain of the track team, and collected several honors, including the Thomas W. Ashley Memorial Trophy for being the football team's MVP.
+He was athletic and track team captain and collected several honors, including the Thomas W. Ashley Memorial Trophy for being the football team's MVP.

 Drew's medical breakthrough helped save thousands of lives by making more blood available to the many people needing transfusions.
 Drew's discovery came at an opportune time.
 In 1939, World War II broke out in Europe, and by 1940, the British, in desperate need of blood to save the lives of injured soldiers, turned to the United States for help.